The Go-Kart Race Track, 4487 Sterling Highway, Soldotna, 907-262-1562.

 Kambe Theatre, Kenai, 907-283-4554

-Many find the lakes and water in Alaska a little colder than they are used to, but the peninsula has many pools to compensate for it:
+Many find the lakes and water in Alaska a bit colder than they are used to, but the peninsula has many pools to compensate for the difference.

 Homer High School, 907-235-7416

 Nikiski and North Peninsula Recreation Area, 907-776-8800 Ninilchik School, 907-567-3301